ROZALIYA0206/whitepaper/technical.md

 The primary purpose for the RBLX token is to be used with the Hedge v1 platform while on the Ethereum network.
 It will allow for an easy transition to the token swap which will take place at a later date.

-The Rublix token sold during the token sale will be identified as 'RBLX'.
+The Rublix tokens issued during the token distribution event will be identified as 'RBLX'.
 Rublix will not create any additional supply of tokens for the rewards pool.
 The fixed token supply created at genesis will reduce deflationary concerns and ultimately the market will decide the fair value of the token.

 ### Reward Mechanism